institut-de-genomique/BoardION/docs/installation.md

 cmake --build . --target install
 ```

-This program need to be executed regurlarly to update the data displayed in the web interface.
+This program needs to be executed regularly to update the data displayed in the web interface.
 For exemple, to execute it every 5 minutes with cron:

 ```
 crontab -e